Dre Campbell Farm

 Neem oil can also help treat grass fungus and insects that may be contributing to other problems.

-To use neem oil to make a homemade fungicide for grass and lawns, mix two and a half ounces of pure neem oil with one and a half gallons of water.
-Next, shake or stir to mix thoroughly, and pour into a spray bottle.
+To use neem oil to make a homemade fungicide for grass and lawns, mix 2.5 ounces of pure neem oil with 1.5 gallons of water.
+Next, shake or stir the mixture thoroughly, then pour it into a spray bottle.

 Finally, spray the solution onto the affected areas of your lawn.
 Reapply every 7 to 10 days or after rain.